Horror Writers Association: Summer Scares Reading Program

 In October 2020, the HWA announced its partnership with United For Libraries, Book Riot, and Booklist as it launched its Summer Scares Reading Program.
 The program's goal is to introduce readers to new authors and to aid librarians in starting conversations with readers.
 Each year, a committee consisting of a guest author and four librarians will select three recommended fiction titles for each of three reading levels (Adult, Teen, and Middle Grades) for a total of nine Summer Scares selections.
 Selected Summer Scares authors will be available for appearances and speaking engagements, for free, at public and school libraries throughout the country.
 The committee’s final selections will be announced each year on February 14— National Library Lover’s Day.

+AI Controversy

+In August 2026, Board of Trustees member Sèphera Girón published an op-ed in the HWA's monthly newsletter defending the usage of generative AI in writing, cover design, and book advertising.
+The next day, the executive leadership and trustees voted to remove her from her position immediately, emphasizing "the organization’s sincere commitment to not only uplifting creators but also protecting a culture of labor compensation in the arts, aligning with principles that safeguard our community."